 Your library loans will continue to automatically renew every day unless someone else requests them.
 If your books are requested, we will email you to let you know.

 I have received an email asking me to return my library book.
 What can I do?

 You do not need to return your library books whilst you're self-isolating.
 Please email firstname.lastname@example.org or contact us by Live Chat to let us know that you are unable to return the book at present.

-Return your book to the boxes outside our libraries after your isolation period has come to an end.
+Return your book to our libraries after your isolation period has come to an end.
 We will waive any fines during the isolation period.

 I have placed a Click and Collect request but I am unable to collect it.

 Click and Collect items are held on the shelf for three days.
 For part-time students and those eligible for Enhanced Library Support this is seven days.

 If you have a reservation but are unable to collect it during this time, please email email@example.com or call 0115 95 16393 to cancel your reservation.